List of secondary education systems by country: South Africa

 As of 2008, students sit the National Senior Certificate examinations, which replaced the Seniors Certificate and Further Education and Training Certificate.
-To progress on to university, students must attain a pass in their Home Language, an Additional Language, Mathematics or Mathematical Literacy, and Life Orientation, as well as at least three electives; see further under National Senior Certificate.
-(The system previously allowed for an examination at the Higher or Standard grade for each subject.
+To progress on to university, students must attain a pass in their Home language, an Additional Language, Mathematics or Mathematical Literacy, and Life Orientation, as well as at least three electives; see further under National Senior Certificate.
+(The system previously allowed for an examination at the Higher or Standard Grade for each subject.
 Since 2008, this has been discontinued.)

 An alternative Matric examination is offered by the Independent Examinations Board (IEB), a body representing various of the private schools in South Africa.

 Foreign grade 12 equivalent qualifications are also accepted.
 Many home educated learners write foreign grade 12 equivalent examinations.

+South Sudan

+Secondary school has four grades: 9th, 10th, 11th and 12th.
+In secondary school, science subjects taught include, chemistry, biology, physics and Mathematics.
+The Art subjects taught include geography, commerce, English language, English literature, History among others.
+The students’ ages are about 17 to 25 years, while in secondary school because many enroll into schools at an older age than the average school age.
+There is a particularly high drop-out rate in secondary school; due to truancy among boys and pregnancy among girls.

 Zimbabwe

 Secondary school starts at Form One (Year 8) and ends at Upper Six (i.e. Sixth Form or Year 13).

 Government, missionary and some private high schools offer the ZIMSEC curriculum and conduct ZIMSEC Ordinary Level (Form Four or Year 11) and Advanced Level (Upper Six) examinations.

-Most private high schools offer Cambridge International Examinations curriculum and conduct Cambridge IGCSE, and Advanced Level for the same Forms as public high schools respectively.
+Most private high schools offer Cambridge International Examinations curriculum and conduct Cambridge IGCSE, and GCE Advanced Level for the same Forms as public high schools respectively.